starling021/ehtools/README.md

 > ./install.sh

-    What version of Ehtools Framework do you want to use?(pro/lite) (version)>
+    What version of Ehtools Framework do you want to install?(pro/lite):
+    If you did not buy Ehtools Framework PRO, select LITE!
+    If you bought Ehtools Framework PRO, select PRO!
+    (version)>